 Thanks to my years of defense and security support, I bring a unique perspective on how to make government processes efficient and effective.

-Steve supports information operations and live, virtual, constructive, and immersive training initiatives.
+Steve has technical expertise managing information operations and live, virtual, constructive, and immersive training initiatives.
 He helps clients meet mission objectives by leveraging his expertise in joint training and exercises, information operations, and modeling and simulation.
 He also draws on his experience in strategy and policy development and innovative business model development.

 Selected for Senior Executive Service at age 35, Steve served as deputy director of the Joint Warfighting Center in Suffolk, Virginia from 1997 to 2005.
 He also worked as a program manager and technical director at Imagery and Mapping Agency/Defense Mapping Agency, which is now the National Geospatial-Intelligence Agency.
 Steve also worked at the Naval Supply Systems Command.
 In 2005, Steve earned the Chairman of the Joint Chiefs of Staff Joint Distinguished Civilian Service Award.